lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/06 Subsystem EIB/07 Reference Calculation.md

 As it is explained in [Axis Control](../10%20Subsystems%20Azimuth%20and%20Elevacion/20%20Axis%20Control.md/#position-control-algorithm), if the head has not a valid reference flag it will not be used for calculations.

----
-**NOTE**
+>**NOTE**
+>

-The fixed zero telescope positions at the telescope startup for both axis were:
+>The fixed zero telescope positions at the telescope startup for both axis were:
+>

-* Azimuth.
+>* Azimuth.
 The Azimuth Cable Wrap is its center position.
-This is done visually, when all the tubes of the Azimuth Cable Wrap are straight.
+This is done visually, when all the tubes of the Azimuth
+>Cable Wrap are straight.
-* Elevation.
+>* Elevation.
 The locking pins go to the locked position with elevation at horizon.
-This was not exactly possible because the telescope was moving manually, so it was accepted as valid when one of the locking pins was able to move to the lock position.
+This was not exactly possible
+>because the telescope was moving manually, so it was accepted as valid when one of the locking pins was able to move

----
+>to the lock position.